-Roasted root veggies are one of my favorite side dishes.
-You can stick with simple potatoes or you can get creative.
+Roasted vegetables are one of my favorite side dishes.
+You can stick with simple potatoes or get creative.

-A breakdown in communication with my husband inspired this particular mix.
-When I asked him to pick up some turnips for the Cheesy Fries recipe I shared a couple of weeks ago I said, “get 6 or so if they are small, or one big one.”
+A communication breakdown with my husband inspired this mix.
+When I asked him to pick up some turnips for the Cheesy Fries recipe I shared a couple of weeks ago, I said, “Get six or so if they are small or one big one.”

-Apparently our concepts of large and small differ.
-I consider young turnips that measure about 1 ½ to 2 inches in diameter to be small.
-My dear husband purchased 6 turnips that measured 3 to 4 inches in diameter.
+Apparently, our concepts of large and small differ.
+I consider young turnips that measure about 1 ½ to 2 inches in diameter small.
+My dear husband purchased six turnips that measured 3 to 4 inches in diameter.

-To his credit, the sharp taste of the larger more mature turnips was perfect for the cheese sauce.
-However, the recipe only called for ½ cup, so I was left with 5½ large turnips wanting to sprout on my kitchen counter.
+To his credit, the sharp taste of the larger, more mature turnips was perfect for the cheese sauce.
+However, the recipe only called for ½ cup, so I was left with 5½ large turnips sprouting on my kitchen counter.

 Roasted Root Veggies = Yum